 Antivirus relies on regular updates

 Since antivirus software work by matching system files against a database of identified malware, they are only as good as the database.
 And with more than 360,000 pieces of malware detected every day in 2020 (on average), maintaining an up to database isn’t easy.
 The antivirus developer may be excellent, but something as simple as ignoring the latest antivirus update, or temporarily suspending your subscription due to a missed payment, could be enough for your computer system to be infected with a potential virus.
+You must apply antivirus updates in order to remain safe.

 How most modern antivirus work (and when they don’t)